EOSC-synergy/FAIR_eva/docs/index.md

 digital_csic = 'Digital.CSIC'
 example_plugin = Example_Plugin
 ````
 You can also customize the existing plugins to match with your user community.
-All the plugins are defined by a list of parameters like the following:
+All the plugins are defined by a list of parameters like the following.
+The list of metadata terms to check identifiers, generic or disciplinar metadata, etc. need to match with the way you load the metadata from a resource.

+In General, the format is ['metadata_schema', 'element', 'text_value', 'qualifier'], where:

+- metadata_schema: The URL (like XSD) where the metadata schema is defined.
+- element: Term of the metadata schema
+- text_value: Value of the term
+- qualifier: Subelement or sub-term that qualifies a type.
+It can also be the child of a given term.

+For complex structures, an element can be something like Grandpa_term.parent_term.term.
+The way you load the metadat neet to take into accountot define the terms, subterms and qualifiers to check in the following configuration section.

 ```
 [oai-pmh]
 # Metadata terms to find the resource identifier
 identifier_term = ['identifier']

 # Metadata terms to check richness (generic).
-These terms should be included
+These terms should be included [term, qualifier]
 terms_quali_generic = [['contributor',None],
                        ['date', None],
                        ['description', None],